On the triviality of direct image of coherent sheaves: Examples of relatively bundles

 \section{Examples of relatively \ul bundles}

-The base field is denoted by $k$, which is assumed to be algebraically closed of characteristic zero.
+The base field is denoted by $k$, which is assumed to be algebraically closed and of characteristic zero.
 In this section, we provide examples of \rul vector bundles.
 It is also shown that the existence of \rul vector bundles is connected to the size of the ramification divisor of $\pi$.
 When $\pi$ is \'etale, or when the ramification divisor for $\pi$ is small, \rul vector bundles don't exist.
+We also prove a proposition showing that a coherent sheaf whose pushforward under a finite morphism is locally free is necessarily torsionfree.
+Moreover, when the domain is smooth and the target is Cohen-Macaulay, such a sheaf is locally free.

 Let $C$ be an irreducible smooth projective curve over $k$.
 Denote the genus of $C$ by $g$.
 Let